GiladLeef/Renloi/README.md

 # Renloi
 A general-purpose blazingly fast compiled programming language with minimal runtime.
+Current version is 1.0.0.
 ## Requirements
 If you want to run Renloi from the source, you should have python 3.10 or greater installed.